Applied Organisational Neuroscience

 Many leaders say these conversations feel unexpectedly clarifying - even a little like therapy.

-What they are actually experiencing is the brain doing something it rarely gets time to do.
+What they are actually experiencing is the brain doing something it rarely gets time to do, pause to think.

-Most senior leaders operate under constant decision pressure.
+Most senior leaders operate under constant decision pressure, one meeting after another.
 The brain remains in its task-positive networks - deciding, reacting and performing - leaving little space for reflection or integration.

 When leaders step out of constant decision pressure, different brain systems begin to engage: